-By bringing a saltwater infrastructure into the desert, the Sahara Forest Project opens up the possibility for commercial cultivation of halophytes, plants that can tolerate or even thrive in salty growing conditions.
+By bringing a saltwater infrastructure into the desert, the Sahara Forest Project opens up the possibility for commercial cultivation of halophytes.
+These plants can tolerate or even thrive in salty growing conditions.
 Halophytes are of interest to the Sahara Forest Project in two respects.
-First, they may prove to be the only plants initially capable of growing in some salty desert regions, even with freshwater irrigation.
-They may also provide a natural and water-efficient means for soil remediation in brackish soils in order to allow the cultivation of more typical freshwater crops.
+First, they may be the only plants initially capable of producing in some salty desert regions, even with freshwater irrigation.
+They may also provide a natural and water-efficient means for soil remediation in brackish soils to allow the cultivation of more typical freshwater crops.

-Many desert halophytes perform important ecosystem services, acting as sand stabilizers and wind breaks.
-These species, when planted in brackish and saline soils near the edges of SFP facilities, will naturally help protect the site infrastructure from flooding, sand storms, and erosion.
-Second, halophytes may provide opportunities for the cultivation of fodder and energy crops using saltwater – even seawater – for irrigation.
-This is a hugely exciting prospect given the current and projected world shortages in freshwater, but remains a relatively unexplored research area.
+Many desert halophytes perform essential ecosystem services, acting as sand stabilizers and windbreaks.
+When planted in brackish and saline soils near the edges of SFP facilities, these species will naturally help protect the site infrastructure from flooding, sand storms, and erosion.
+Second, halophytes may provide opportunities to cultivate fodder and energy crops using saltwater – even seawater – for irrigation.
+This is a hugely exciting prospect given the current and projected world shortages in freshwater but remains a relatively unexplored research area.